 In 1992, the College owned just one building; most operations were conducted in rental facilities.
 By 2000, the President and Board of Trustees had developed the $147.7 million capital expansion program that has resulted in the College now owning more than a dozen buildings with more than 600,000 square feet of space on the Journal Square and North Hudson campuses.
 All of the College’s buildings are equipped with the most up-to-the-minute technologies, including WiFi.
 Courses are also offered at satellite locations throughout Hudson County.

 HCCC has significantly expanded its course offerings as well.
-There are now more than 50 Associate in Art, Associate in Science, Associate in Fine Arts, and Associate in Applied Science and certificate programs offered at HCCC.
+There are now over 60 Associate in Art, Associate in Science, Associate in Fine Arts, and Associate in Applied Science and certificate programs offered at HCCC.
 These include studies in growing and expanding career markets such as nursing, homeland security, paramedic science, culinary arts, hospitality management, business, criminal justice, education, humanities, social sciences and more.
 Within the past several years, the College has established a central counseling program, and reorganized student activities and government programs.

 Special consideration has been given to making classes more accessible for students, particularly in view of the fact that many students work full-time jobs.
 In addition to day and evening classes, the College now provides for studies seven days a week, and has established instituted sunrise (early morning) classes as well as online course offerings.